rsksmart/ri-aggregation/docs/architecture.md

 zkSync repository consists of several applications:

-- zkSync smart contract: a Solidity smart contract deployed on the Ethereum blockchain, which manages users' balances and verifies the correctness of operations performed within zkSync network.
+- zkSync smart contract: a Solidity smart contract deployed on the Rootstock blockchain, which manages users' balances and verifies the correctness of operations performed within zkSync network.
 - Prover application: a worker application that creates a proof for an executed block.
 Prover applications poll Server application for available jobs, and once there is a new block, server provides a witness (input data to generate a